rntz/rotten/README.md

     REPL etc: ~  90 LOC
        TOTAL: < 300 LOC

+There are other files in the repository but they're not really necessary.

 # Caveat emptor
 This project is an exercise in golfing.
 Therefore, everything in it is horribly, horribly bad, including but not limited to: